');

 About New Boston, IL

-New Boston is a small community in Illinois with a population of 632 residents.
-The median household income is $61,563 per year, which is near the national average.
-The median age in New Boston is 42 years.
+New Boston is a small community located in Illinois with a population of 632 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,563 per year, which is 18% below the national median of $75,149.
+The median age of 42 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How New Boston Ranks in Illinois